By Bernard Lunn

 Conceptual clarity must tick these 4 boxes:

-- Massive market.
-A small niche might make for a great venture that can be bootstrapped, but Unicorns need massive markets.
-The good news for entrepreneurs is that even if you don’t master the wrenching leadership pivot challenge as you pass through these gates, if you get traction in a massive market you will have exit opportunities from companies in that market with the scale to realize the value potential that you have created.
+One: Massive market.
+A small niche might make for a great little venture that can be bootstrapped, but scalable ventures need massive markets.
+The good news for entrepreneurs is that, if you get traction in a massive market you will have exit opportunities from companies in that market with the scale to realize the value potential that you have created, even if you don’t master the wrenching leadership pivot challenge as you pass through these gates yourself.
 If you go after a small niche you will be a “bolt on acquisition”.
-If you go after a massive market you will be a “platform acquisition” and the multiples are totally different between bolt on and platform.
-What confuses some entrepreneurs is the first wrenching leadership pivot as you go through Gate # 2 when you have to focus not just on a small market but on a ridiculously tiny market.
+If you go after a massive market you will be a “platform acquisition” and the valuation multiples are totally different between bolt on and platform.
+What confuses some entrepreneurs is that first wrenching leadership pivot as you go through Gate # 2; this is when you have to focus not just on a small market but on a ridiculously tiny market.

-- You have a 10x proposition enabled by disruptive technology.
+Three: You have a 10x proposition.
 You have to be 10x better or faster or cheaper than the incumbents.
 That seems like a high bar, but it needs to be this big to overcome the start-up risk that you are asking customers to take.
 Tactically you may start by offering say 3X knowing that as the technology rolls onwards you have much more in reserve, but you must see where that 10x is coming from.